Varunkumar-9/Varunkumar-9-Customer-Marketing-segmentation-with-Machine-Learning-main/README.md

 # Objective
 The objective is to :
 1) analyze the dataset and
-2) define customer segments based on consumption behaviors using machine learning and dimensionality reduction.
+2) define customer segments based on consumption behaviors using Machine Learning and Dimensionality Reduction.

 Several unsupervised tools are implemented:
 - K-Means.
 Optimal number of segments are determined using Elbow method.